 CredibleMeds® is an online resource that promotes the safe use of medicines.
 It was created and is maintained by AZCERT, a non-profit 501(c)3 organization.
 AZCERT was founded in 1999 as the university-based, federally funded Center for Education and Research on Therapeutics (CERT), with a mission to foster the safe use of medicines.
 In 2012, CERT became AZCERT or Arizona CERT, an independent non-profit organization incorporated in Arizona.
 AZCERT's website was renamed CredibleMeds® in 2014 to better reflect its scope and global recognition as a trusted resource on safe medication use for healthcare providers, research scientists and the public.
-AZCERT maintains CredibleMeds' databases and it's many resources and is best known for the QTdrugs lists of drugs that have a risk of QT prolongation and a life-threatening cardiac arrhythmia known as torsades de pointes (TdP).
+AZCERT maintains CredibleMeds' databases and it's many resources and is best known for the QTdrugs List of drugs that have a risk of QT prolongation and a life-threatening cardiac arrhythmia known as torsades de pointes (TdP).
 Under a contract with the FDA's Safe Use Initiative, AZCERT developed and launched hospital-based clinical decision support systems that are now being expanded for all clinical environments and available for use online at MedSafety Scan®.

 Overview of CredibleMeds®

 Since its initial launch in 1999, CredibleMeds® has developed educational and research programs providing resources for medical professionals, researchers and consumers.
-Most notably, CredibleMeds® has built and applied a novel, systems-based approach to reduce harm from medications and drug-drug interactions (DDIs) – with a special focus on drugs that prolong the QT interval on the patient’s electrocardiogram and thereby increase the risk of torsades de pointes (TdP), a heart arrhythmia that can cause sudden cardiac death.
+Most notably, CredibleMeds® has built and applied a novel, systems-based approach to reduce harm from medications and drug-drug interactions (DDIs) – with a special focus on drugs that prolong the QT interval on the patient’s electrocardiogram and thereby increase the risk of torsades de pointes (TdP), a heart arrhythmia that can result in sudden cardiac death.